 For more information about donating your body to science in New York, you may contact one of the programs on this list of body donation programs in the United States.
-You can also contact a national whole body donation organization such as the Life Legacy Foundation.
+You can also contact a national whole body donation organization such as Science Care.

 If for any reason you feel strongly that you do not want to be an organ donor, you should put those wishes in writing.
 If you don’t, your family members may consent to the donation of your organs after your death.

 Write down your instructions in a signed, dated document -- perhaps in your health care proxy -- and be sure your family and health care providers know that you choose not to be an organ donor.
 If they receive notice of your wishes, they are legally barred from donating any part of your body.
 (New York Public Health Law § 4301(2).)

 If you don’t leave instructions about organ donation, New York law decides who will make the decision for you after your death.
 When a minor dies, the right to decide about organ donation goes to the child’s parents.
 For adults, the right goes to the following people, in order: